vanvalenlab/deepcell-tf/README.md

-# deepcell-tf
+# DeepCell: Deep Learning for Single Cell Analysis

-DeepCell is neural network library for single cell analysis, built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).
+DeepCell is neural network library for single cell analysis, written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).

+DeepCell aids in biological analysis by automatically segmenting and classifying cells in optical microscopy images.
+This framework consumes raw images and provides uniquely annotated files as an output.

+Read the documentaiton at [deepcell.readthedocs.io](deepcell.readthedocs.io)

 ## Getting Started